Enjoy Canada’s foremost illumination festival in Niagara Falls as we capture the magic of the holiday season!

 The Niagara Winter Festival of Lights returns this year with animated light installations and amazing projections – all of which will leave you spellbound!
 The festival literally shines up the entire Niagara Falls destination with its brilliance and dazzles people with its luminous joy.

 The Niagara Winter Festival of Lights is FREE and open to everyone!
-It takes place November 12th 2022 to February 20th, 2023 along 8 km of the Niagara Parkway and within Queen Victoria Park, Dufferin Islands, and various tourist areas throughout Niagara Falls including: Clifton Hill, the Victoria Centre, Fallsview Boulevard, and Lundy’s Lane.
+It takes place November 18th 2023 to January 7th, 2024 along 8 km of the Niagara Parkway and within Queen Victoria Park, Dufferin Islands, and various tourist areas throughout Niagara Falls including: Clifton Hill, the Victoria Centre, Fallsview Boulevard, and Lundy’s Lane.
 Visitors should come out early and often to catch all the lighting arrangements throughout the festival.

 FIREWORKS SCHEDULE